Theater Education 4+1 Program

 The program prepares students for professional careers in theater education and outreach.
 These promising educators are budding artists who are drawn to the academic setting, children's theater, and educational programs of theaters across the country in an capacity to reach people of all ages as teaching artists; collaborate with youth theater organizations across the country; teach in middle and high schools; manage arts programs at recreation centers, camps or private schools; and many other occupations available to motivated theater artists.

-Those interested in the Theater Education 4+1 Program should contact Professor Matthew Miller, Head of Theater Education (email@example.com).
+Those interested in the Theater Education 4+1 Program or the undergraduate concentration should contact Professor Matthew Miller, Head of Theater Education (firstname.lastname@example.org).

 Students in the Theater Education Progam must complete the following curriculum in addition to the department requirements.